trickstercache/trickster/docs/multi-origin.md

 # Using Multiple-Origins with a single Trickster instance

-Trickster supports proxying to multiple origins by examining the inbound request and using a multiplexer to direct the proxied request to the correct upstream origin, in the same way that web servers support virual hosting.
+Trickster supports proxying to multiple origins by examining the inbound request and using a multiplexer to direct the proxied request to the correct upstream origin, in the same way that web servers support virtual hosting.
 Multi-origin does _not_ equate to High Availability support; Trickster does not offer any kind of redundancy features.
 Using Multiple Origins simply means that a single Trickster instance can accelerate any number of unrelated upstream origins instead of requiring a Trickster instance per-origin.

 There are 2 ways to configure multi-origin support.